 Federal loan limits: Federal direct loans (subsidized and unsubsidized) have annual and lifetime limits.
 Once you reach the limits, you will be ineligible to borrow additional loans.

-If you wish to take advantage of the reduced summer tuition rate and plan to pay with loan funds, borrow less than your maximum loan eligibility limit in the fall and winter.
+If you wish to enroll in the summer and plan to pay with loan funds, borrow less than your maximum loan eligibility limit in the fall and winter.

-WSU grant limits: The WSU Promise Award and Wayne Access grant are awarded for four consecutive years to new freshmen, and for two consecutive years for new transfer students.
-Grant recipients are required to pass 24 credits each academic year and maintain satisfactory academic progress.
+WSU grant and program limits: Wayne State grants are awarded for four consecutive years to new freshmen, and for two consecutive years for new transfer students.
+Grant recipients are required to pass 30 credits each academic year and maintain satisfactory academic progress.

 - WSU scholarship limits: Most scholarships are awarded to new freshmen for four years only, and to new transfer students for two years only.
 Recipients are required to pass 30 credits each academic year.